jlmichaud/100-days-of-code/log.md

 **Link to work:**

+### Day 19: January 29, 2021

+**Today's Progress:** Did some problem sets on Codewars.
+Also learned that I can convert from one numeral system to another like this:

+parseInt(num.toString(radix))

+**Thoughts:** The fact that it's possible to do numeral conversion with .toString() seems so funny given how proud I felt after my complicated solve using 2 for loops and a conditional statement to figure out by how much to raise each number.
+Anyway, I am really enjoying seeing how many different ways there are to solve problems.
+Even reading through other people's solutions on Codewars is teaching me so much.

 ### Day 18: January 28, 2021

 **Today's Progress:** Finished the section on basic algorithm scripting in freeCodeCamp's JavaScript certification!
 Woohooooooo!!!!!!